TheRidozu/Forminator-extension/readme.md

 1. Ensure that Forminator plugin is installed.
 2. Ensure that the form with the provided ID exists in the system.
 3. Ensure that forminator form has fields email-1 & email-2.
+4. New in version 1.0.1: Added functionality to check if an email is in the database.